flatcar-archive/flatcar-docs/docs/installing/cloud/azure.md

 Note that Microsoft Azure doesn't allow an instance's userdata to be modified after the instance had been launched.
 This isn't a problem since Ignition, the tool that consumes the userdata, only runs on the first boot.

-You can provide a raw Ignition config (produced from a Container Linux Config) to Flatcar Container Linux via the Azure CLI using the `--custom-data` flag.
+You can provide a raw Ignition config (produced from a Container Linux Config) to Flatcar Container Linux via the Azure CLI using the `--custom-data` flag or in the web UI under _Custom Data_ (not _User Data_).

 As an example, the following config will configure and start etcd: